UPDATED JANUARY 14, 2021

 Accommodation Requests for Individuals at Higher Risk for Severe Illness with Covid-19

-- Course mode designations for fall semester have been finalized based on all accommodation requests received to-date.
+Course mode designations for spring semester have been finalized based on all accommodation requests received to date.
 If your situation changes, you can request a teaching accommodation at any time.

-- Anyone who cares for or lives with individuals at higher risk for severe illness with Covid-19 should work with their direct supervisor to ensure that their work environment allows for social distancing and the ability to practice the behaviors that reduce the spread of Covid-19.
+Faculty and staff who care for or live with individuals at higher risk for severe illness with Covid-19 should work with their direct supervisor to ensure that their work environment allows for social distancing and the ability to practice the behaviors that reduce the spread of the coronavirus.